A large decorative plant placed in the corner of the office.

 Plants Make Space Feel Brighter

 Some of you may think, “I don’t all have enough desk space for plants!”
-To see if size matters, an experiment measured fatigue levels in participants who were given three different plant options to put on their desks.
-Each was given a large plant, a small plant, or nothing at all.
+To see if size matters, an experiment measured fatigue levels in participants provided with three different plant options to put on their desks.
+Each participant received a large plant, a small plant, or nothing at all.
 Participants with large plants and small plants ended up showing signs of relaxation.
 Participants with no plants showed no signs of relaxation.
+In other words, the size or number of plants doesn’t matter when greening your workspace.

 Smaller plants were also found effective in suppressing drowsiness for viewers.
 Researchers believe this is due to participants having more visual contact with smaller plants throughout their work hours and breaks.
-The more attention to the plant they gave, the brighter their work environment was perceived.
+The more attention they gave to the plant, the brighter their work environment was perceived.

 Different Plants, Different Effects

-A wide variety of plants can be considered for interior decoration.
+A wide variety of plants are ideal for interior decoration.
 Some plants have leaves that are lush and round, while others are mixed with colors ranging from green to red.
 People have different tastes, but no matter what you choose, the impressions we get viewing them seem to be pretty consistent.

 Research with 102 college students using 16 kinds of plants tested the impression different plants gave off.
 A large number of students chose; Weeping Figs, Corn Plants, and Lemon Cypress as plants they’d want in their room.
 Many of them claimed that it made the room feel luxurious, refreshing, and restful.

 On the contrary, Garden Crotonas was most mentioned as the plant that made them feel a little restless when placed.
-The plant was described as cold and tense.
+Respondents described the plant as cold and tense.
 The lack of comfort may be coming from the fact that the leaves are mostly red on this plant.

 Uplift your mood at the office today, by placing a small green plant on your desk.
 Whenever you feel tired, try gazing at it for a while.
 The power of the plant can assist you in reducing your fatigue.